How will Brexit impact GDPR?

 One issue that has gone under the radar for many businesses is the impact of Brexit on their data protection.

 Regardless of the Brexit outcome, the rules of the GDPR will continue to apply.
 This is because the GDPR was transposed into UK law in the Data Protection Act 2018, and the government is committed to ensuring that all EU laws which currently apply to the UK will be put into UK law by exit day.
-Businesses should, therefore, ensure that they continue to meet the standards set by the GDPR after the end of October no matter what.
+Businesses should, therefore, ensure that they continue to meet the standards set by the GDPR after the end of the transition period no matter what.

 The biggest issue that Brexit raises for data protection is how it will impact the transfer of data between the EEA and the UK.

 - For data flowing from the UK to the EEA following a no-deal exit, there will be no substantive change in the law.
 The Government has already taken the decision to recognise EEA data protection law as adequate, and as such no restrictions will be placed on the transfer of data from the UK.

 - For data flowing from the EEA to the UK following a no-deal exit, the situation is a little more complicated.
 This is because the EU has said that it is not in a position to make a formal decision on the adequacy of UK data protection law until the UK has third country status.
 Third country status means that there must be a lawful basis for transferring data from the EEA to the third country, which is a higher burden for businesses to meet.
 Because UK data protection law is the same as the GDPR, it is extremely likely that the EU will determine that the UK’s data protection laws are adequate.
 The issue is that this decision will not be immediate, and in the time between leaving the EU and a decision being made UK businesses must ensure that they have a lawful basis for importing data from the EEA.